-Because the special permit case-by-case approval process, as well gear restrictions and other measures recommended by the Council for the NWHI in the Coral Reef Ecosystems FMP were disapproved by NMFS, these alternatives could potentially result in increased fishing of coral reef associated species and any associated impacts to biodiversity and ecosystem function.
-However given experience to date this is unlikely in the near-term as there has been little interest in this remote fishing area, and the majority of coral reef ecosystem species occur within state waters which are now closed to fishing except with a special permit.
+Because the special permit case-by-case approval process, as well gear restrictions and other measures recommended by the Council for the NWHI in the Coral Reef Ecosystems Fishery Management Plan were disapproved by NMFS, this alternative could potentially result in overfishing of coral reef associated species.
+However given experience to date this is unlikely in the near- term as there has been little interest in this remote fishing area.